SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 ```c++
 bool swap(uint8_t state = 1);
 ```
 This will set the pin mapping to the selected pinset (see the table at top of this document).
-Only 1-series parts with more than 8 pins support this; on other parts, `Wire.swap()` will generate a compile error if a value known at compile time and not 0 is passed to it.
+Only tinyAVR 1+Series (16k and 32k 1-series parts) support this.
+All other modern non-tinyAVRs do.
+On tinyAVR 0/2-series or on 8-pin tinyAVRs of either series, `Wire.swap()` will generate a compile error if a value known at compile time and not 0 is passed to it.
 On 1-series parts that do have an alternate pin mapping, a compile-time-known value that is not a 0 or 1 will similarly generate a compile error.
 An invalid value that is *not* known at compile time (in either case) will instead result in swap() returning false and selecting the default pins.

 ```c++
 bool pins(uint8_t sda_pin, uint8_t scl_pin);